 Creating a lyrics art journal lets you combine two forms of art into one artistic explosion.
 The bottom line is that you take inspirational music and lyrics and make art in your journal.
-You can even use the free printable I’ve prepared for you at the bottom of this post.

 This process of creating art in a lyrics journal is elevating, mindful and it’ll spark your creativity.